splunk/splunk-operator/docs/Examples.md

 spec:
   clusterMasterRef:
     name: cm
+  monitoringConsoleRef:
+    name: example_mc
 EOF
 ```

-This will automatically create a deployer with 3 search heads clustered
-together (search head clusters require a minimum of 3 members):
+This will automatically create a deployer with 3 search heads clustered together.
+Search head clusters require a minimum of 3 members.
+This example includes the `monitoringConsoleRef` parameter and name used to define a monitoring console (MC) pod.
+The MC pod does not need to be running; the name can be predefined and the pod started later.

 ```
 $ kubectl get pods
 NAME                                        READY   STATUS    RESTARTS   AGE splunk-cm-cluster-master-0                   1/1     Running   0          53m
-splunk-default-monitoring-console-0          0/1     Running   0          52m
 splunk-example-deployer-0                    0/1     Running   0          29s
 splunk-example-indexer-0                     1/1     Running   0          53m
 splunk-example-indexer-1                     1/1     Running   0          40m